catamphetamine/write-excel-file/README.md

 stream.pipe(output)
 ```

-## Column Title
+## Table Header

 #### Schema

-When using a `schema`, column title can be set via a `column` property.
-It will be printed at the top of the table in bold.
+When using a `schema`, column titles can be set via a `column` property on each column.
+It will be printed at the top of the table.

 ```js
 const schema = [